Easy recipe for baked boneless skinless chicken thighs in cast iron skillet.

 Flour.
 To coat the chicken thighs before you brown them.
 It helps create a nice crust and also slightly thickens the pan sauce as they cook.
 You can substitute with corn starch or omit it entirely.

-Salt & pepper.
+Salt & black pepper.
 To season the chicken meat.
 Use to taste, but on the generous side.
+You can add other spices like paprika or cayenne pepper for heat.

 Thyme.
 Use fresh if you can.
 Substitute with other complementary herbs such as rosemary, sage or oregano.